hmajid2301/nixicle/README.md

   - `global`: Configurations that are globally applied to all my machines
   - `optional`: Configurations that some of my machines use
 - `hosts`: NixOS Configurations, accessible via `nixos-rebuild --flake`.
-  - `framework`: Framework 12th gen laptop | Hyprland
+  - `framework`: Framework 12th gen laptop | Hyprland | eGPU 7900 XTX
 - `home-manager`: Most of my dotfiles configuration, user specific